rexdex/recompiler/readme.md

 };
 ```

 In practice, the unpacked format is not good enough for many operations.
-After the disassembly is completed more work is needed to get the code to a useful state than just unpacking.
-For example we need to identify the "blocks" - places in the code where execution enters a particular linear set of instruction that are going to be executed without interuptions until a "jump" or "call" to another block.
+After the disassembly is completed, more work is needed to get the code to a useful state than just unpacking.
+For example we need to identify the "blocks"—places in the code where execution enters a particular linear set of instructions that are going to be executed without interruptions until a `jump` or `call` to another block.
 It's nice and useful to abstract this instruction concept a little bit more.
 This is done by the following class:

 ```c++
 class InstructionExtendedInfo